It’s common for almost all babies to eventually go through a period of sudden, unexpected bottle refusal.

-Unfortunately, the sucking motion can often put extra pressure and pain on your baby’s gum.
+Unfortunately, the sucking motion while drinking a bottle can often put extra pressure and pain on your baby’s gum.
 I’ve also heard from several moms that teething pain is worse when babies are laying down than when they are elevated.

 This means that it’s pretty common for babies to refuse to lay down and drink from a bottle while they are teething.

-If you can help minimize her pain and discomfort, she is much more likely to stop refusing the bottle and drink more milk for you.
+If you can help minimize your baby’s pain and discomfort, they are much more likely to stop refusing the bottle and drink more milk for you.

 When you don’t feel well, you typically don’t feel like eating as much.
-Likewise, when your baby isn’t feeling well, he is much more likely to suddenly start refusing a bottle.
+Likewise, when your baby isn’t feeling well, they are much more likely to suddenly start refusing to eat.

 Again, do what you can to minimize the symptoms.
-If your baby has an upset stomach, avoid solid foods or stick to a bland diet until she is feeling better.
+If your baby has an upset stomach, avoid solid foods or stick to a bland diet until they are feeling better.

-If she’s congested, try to keep her head elevated as much as possible and give her a bottle at a more elevated angle (like you do with paced bottle feeding and to avoid acid reflux).
-This prevents her from being as congested and makes it much easier for her to breathe while drinking her bottle.
+If they’re congested, try to keep their head elevated as much as possible and give a bottle at a more elevated angle to make it easier to breathe while taking a bottle.

-The older your baby gets, the more easily distracted he becomes while he is eating.
-He wants to be a part of the action and doesn’t want to miss anything around him.
+The older your baby gets, the more easily distracted they become while eating.
+They want to be a part of the action and by golly don’t want to miss anything around them.

-This often causes your baby to suddenly start to refuse to drink from a bottle because he is too distracted for milk.
+This often causes your baby to suddenly start to refuse to drink from a bottle because they are too distracted for milk.

 We’ve noticed that our baby is much more likely to refuse a bottle when the TV is playing, when my husband and I are chatting, or when kids are playing around us.